AkshayRsenal/search-movies-ui/README.md

 ## Deployment Consideration
 - Having a good understanding that running code on local machine will never be the same as running it on a productive environment, I wanted to deploy all my code on free hoisting server for it to be publicly available
-- I chose Heroku as a free hoisting provider .
+- I chose Heroku as a free hosting provider .
 All my Apps are now publicly available

  | Service                 | Deployed URL                                                                                                                                                                                                                                                  |  |       |   |